aduffy70/Protocols/RAD-seq_protocol.md

 ## PCR on ligated fragments

-Prepare a master mix of 115% needed volume in a 2mL tube (or optionally, two master mixes for two plates to reduce stochastic pcr variations):
+Prepare a master mix of 115% needed volume in a 2mL tube:

 In each reaction:
   * 14uL PCR Master Mix